Intimacy

 If masturbation is "replacing" sex with your partner, a rebalancing is needed.
 If you are using masturbation to avoid sexual activity with your partner, there may be a deeper relationship issue hiding underneath.
 Additionally, if dependence on pornography is tied to masturbation, that requires separate attention.

 Masturbation and partnered sex are both healthy forms of sexual expression.
 There is no need to feel guilty about having both.
 Know your own body, adjust differences in desire, and cherish intimacy with your partner.
 This balance is the foundation of a rich sex life.
+Start by writing down why you feel guilty, and check whether that premise is based on fact.

 Related articles